Escherbach/Seq-Roadmap/sensitivity.md

 -   **Read Count:** 40M

+### Model results
-The model then calculated the number of reads generated, and “on target fragments” which can be used to estimate CT values from standard curves.
+The model then calculated the number of reads generated, and “on target fragments” which can be used to estimate Ct values from standard curves.

 ![](https://lh6.googleusercontent.com/qjy568MhIsKtK70_KOFLLzolcjQAUHLD2a1wIQ1RDaXQVs3lyOHE0a5Z3hwMnhp-P_h8NcGiLt4BoheB3UfMAm7jx-cDDLiCfmpVsBE95OF1_CxVMOVikHnDOPL_oYRB-5v4mcwbpeCC1Ua4molgnvs)